"

 – John Dewey

-Welcome to Remote Reflections!
+Welcome to Genuine Reflections!

 After you’ve completed this module, you will be able to:

-- state the reasons for using reflection
+• State the reasons for using reflection

-- design and facilitate effective student reflections
+• Design and facilitate effective student reflections

-- assess students’ reflective work
+• Assess students’ reflective work

 Student Reflection: What, Why, and How?

 Student reflection must be facilitated by faculty.
 Effective reflection requires that facilitators demonstrate an open-minded attitude, communicate appropriately, manage group dynamics, incorporate diversity, and provide closure (Reed & Koliba, 2003).
 Students need explicit training to practice reflection.
-Experience shows that the best way to develop students’ reflection abilities is to teach it hand-in-hand with course content.
+Experience shows that the best way to develop students’ reflection abilities is to teach reflection hand-in-hand with course content.

 Reflective Learning

 Donald Schön was an influential thinker in developing the theory and practice of reflective learning.
 He suggested that the reflective learner reflected both when they were doing the learning (in the action) and after the learning (on the action).
+Turn the cards to learn more.

 Reflect